MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 ```

-This is the visual result that we've got.
+Here is the visual result that we've got.

 $ screenshot: not working opacity $

 Okay, I know what you are thinking right now.
 Because it isn't the result that we expected, right?

-What we just want is make the `opacity` of the `#box` as 0.3 and `opacity` of the `#box:before` as 1 (default opacity).
+We only want to make the `opacity` of the `#box` as 0.3 and `opacity` of the `#box:before` as 1 (default opacity).

 #### Using *opacity* - 2nd Attempt: